apro89/qa-interview-exercise/TEST.md

   * Check the response code to ensure it is a successful response (e.g., HTTP 200).

-  * Validate the response contain message: Note successfully Updated
+  * Validate the response contain message: Note successfully retrieved

   * Validate the response contain the correct id